imatiqul/criccard/README.md

 ###### Exact.CricCard.CricAPI

 > > Build the project with NuGet packages.
-> >Host into IIS and change the "Identity" of Application Pool to LocalSystem to access Attached Database which is in APP_DATA.
+> > Host into IIS and change the "Identity" of Application Pool to LocalSystem to access Attached Database which is in APP_DATA.
+> > "EntityFramework.SqlServer.dll" is required
-> >Change the AppSettings for CORS sites access & ConnectionStrings for Database.
+> > Change the AppSettings for CORS sites access & ConnectionStrings for Database.

 ###### Exact.CricCard.WebApp